stitchfix/flotilla-os/README.md

 ### Building

-Currently Flotilla is built using `go` 1.9.3 and uses the [`govendor`](https://github.com/kardianos/govendor) to manage dependencies.
+Currently Flotilla is built using `go` 1.9.3 and uses the `go mod` to manage dependencies.

 ```
-govendor sync && go build
+go get && go build
 ```